o2r-project/o2r-bagtainers/INDEX.md

 ## 0010

 Based on the vignette (to be published in JStatSoft) from the package `dtwSat`.
-It contains the vignette and the output files, i.e. the content from the packages `vignettes` directory together with the output as plain markdown.
+It contains the vignette ([PDF version](https://github.com/vwmaus/dtwSat/blob/master/inst/doc/applying_twdtw.pdf)) and the output files, i.e. the content from the packages `vignettes` directory together with the output as plain markdown.

 Changes to the vignette file: